bernardo-sb/sword-health-mle-challange/docs/Index.md

 Documentation is powered by mkdocs.
 Configuration is in [mkdocs.yml](mkdocs.yml).

+You can either read the documentation on your browser (using built docs) or read it on your IDE directly from files.

 ### Building Documentation

 To build the documentation to target directory, run: